offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 C++20 offers a new function called `std::erase()` / `std::erase_if()` which combines `std::remove()` / `std::remove_if()` with calling the container's `erase()` function, ensuring that container is properly resized.
 ```

-These functions replace multiple adjacent occurrences of an element with a single occurrence (collapse adjacent duplicates), which is essentially just another form of removing elements.
+These functions replace multiple adjacent occurrences of an element within a range with a single occurrence (collapse adjacent duplicates), which is essentially just another form of removing elements.

 | Function                                 | Description                                                                            |
 |------------------------------------------|----------------------------------------------------------------------------------------|